 But what if you don't have any new registrations bewteen 3 and 4 am ?
 No lines returned means that your graph will not show anything for 3 am, where you want a flat "0 registrations" point in your graph there.
 We want to add "0" when there is no data during a specific hour.

-The key is to have a way to SELECT numbers somewhere, then use a date function to substract time from the current date to create our hour range.
+numbers somewhere, then use a date function to substract time from the current date to create our hour range.
 The thing is there is no range function in SQL, so we have to rely on dirty tricks to generate numbers.

-One way would be to add a numbers table with sequential numbers in each row, or to use an incremental index value on one of our existing table (but there should not be any gap in the sequence, and the required amount of rows).
+table with sequential numbers in each row, or to use an incremental index value on one of our existing table (but there should not be any gap in the sequence, and the required amount of rows).

-One other trick I found in a stackoverflow thread is this really cool way of generating a sequence of numbers using powers of two and CROSS JOIN:
+One other trick I found in a stackoverflow thread is this really cool way of generating a sequence of numbers using powers of two and CROSS JOIN

 SELECT